wp-plugins/tinypass/readme.txt

 == Description ==

-TinyPass is a simple, powerful service that allows any online publisher to easily accept quick and secure payments for access to any type of content.
-TinyPass can process payments as small as 10 cents, and doesn't require changing your site's existing structure or layout.
+TinyPass is a simple, powerful plugin that allows any online publisher to easily sell access to any type of content, whether it's a blog post, a site subscription, a digital download, or even a pay-per-view video.
+TinyPass can accept payments as small as 10 cents, and doesn't require changing your site's existing structure or layout.
+We make it easy to charge for content!

+Any site, large or small, can use TinyPass to easily build a new revenue stream from paid-content.
+And while you're still free to earn money from advertising anywhere on your site, we've seen that a simply paid-content plan can quickly surpass what you can earn from advertising, even if you're only selling access to a small percentage of your site's content.
+And since it doesn't cost anything to get started with TinyPass, we make it easy to experiment with charging for content.

-You can use TinyPass to charge for access to a single post or a bundle of posts.
-TinyPass also allows you to offer discounts to those visitors who choose to purchase multiple posts.
+You can use TinyPass to charge for access to a single post or a bundle of posts, and you can even offer discounts to those visitors who choose to purchase multiple posts.
+There are no merchant accounts to create, and no hoops to jump through when it comes to getting paid.

+Selling content is easy with TinyPass.
+Just create a free publisher account at TinyPass.com, download our plugin, then decide what content you want to charge for.
+In minutes you can start to sell access on a per-post basis, or use our simple tagging method to build a subscription plan, offer tiers of membership, bundles of content, or simply sell access to the occasional "premium" post.

+And for your visitors, buying access to content through TinyPass couldn't be easier.
+We offer a wide choice of payment methods, we don't require your visitors to create an account before making a purchase, and all transactions happen in a quick, secure environment.
+Gone are the days of clunky shopping carts and confusing checkouts!

 For more on TinyPass, visit http://www.tinypass.com